 What kind of work will pupils need to do outside of lessons?

-Practising their instrument, developing composition ideas, research and revision.
+Practising their instrument, developing composition ideas, listening to and analysing musical examples, research and revision.

 What could pupils go on to do at the end of the course?

-GCSE Music will give pupils an excellent foundation for ‘A’ Level Music, and a good level of general musical knowledge to support their continued enjoyment of music in the future.
+GCSE Music will give pupils an excellent foundation for AS and A Level Music, and a good level of general musical knowledge to support their continued enjoyment of music in the future.

 The department has a busy extra-curricular timetable, running a range of extra-curricular musical activities during lunch breaks that include Choir, Orchestra and Steel Band alongside other smaller ensembles.
 These groups perform at two major concerts within the school calendar as well as at various other times, both within the local community and in assemblies and evening events.
 The department often also runs a programme of lunch-time concerts, providing an opportunity for pupils of all ages and abilities to gain performance experience in a more informal setting.